ipython-contrib/jupyter_contrib_nbextensions/README.md

 The default menu might have irrelevant stuff for you, or may not have something you would find useful.
 You can easily customize it by adjusting the `menus` variable defined in `custom.js` (as seen above).
-The `menu` is a nested JavaScript array (which is just like a python array).
+The `menu` is a nested JavaScript array (which is just like a python list).
 So to change the menu, you just need to change that array.
 And each menu *item* inside this array is represented by a [JavaScript "object"](http://api.jquery.com/Types/#Object) (which is just like a python dictionary).
 So to change a menu item, you just